WittmannF/FactorsCalculator/README.md

 # Associated Factors Calculator
-Python library for quick calculation of associated factors for a given categorical variable using Logistic Regression
+Python library for quick calculation of associated factors for a given categorical variable using Machine Learning

 ## Usage
 ```python